spaceml-org/plume-hunter/README.md

 ### Dataset

-The hyperspectral images and corresponding methane plume masks of the UnorthoDOS (Unorthorectified Dataset for On Board Satellite methane detection) and its orthorectified counterpart datasets are available for download via <a href="https://huggingface.co/datasets/SpaceML/UnorthoDOS">Hugging Face</a>.
+The hyperspectral images and corresponding methane plume masks of the UnorthoDOS (Unorthorectified Dataset for On board Satellite methane detection) and its orthorectified counterpart datasets are available for download via <a href="https://huggingface.co/datasets/SpaceML/UnorthoDOS">Hugging Face</a>.
 Due to storage constraints, the full training and evaluation datasets could not be uploaded.
 If you're interested in accessing data without methane plumes, please feel free to contact us.

 ### Code